Building Community. Succeeding Together.

 NACME Scholars Program

-UD engineering students who are actively engaged in MEP can apply to become a NACME scholar.
+UD computer science, engineering and physics students who are actively engaged in MSEP can apply to become a NACME scholar.
 Benefits include a scholarship, mentoring and experiential learning opportunities.

 ///////